Does West Marin Compost accept noxious weeds, and what happens to weeds in the composting process?

 Most other plant material is accepted.

 Dairy manure separator solids are combined with approximately equal volumes of green and equestrian materials, formed into windrows on the composting pad and watered as needed.
 Any runoff from the compost area flows to the dairy’s liquid waste storage ponds.
-Windrows are managed in accordance with CAL Recycle and USDA National Organic Program (NOP) guidelines to reduce pathogens and weed viability to negligible levels.
+Windrows are managed in accordance with CAL Recycle (and Nicasio Blend under the USDA National Organic Program (NOP)) guidelines to reduce pathogens and weed viability to negligible levels.
 A mechanical screen is used to separate coarse from fine material at the end of the process.

 Because finished compost is a dry material (typically less than 50% moisture at maturity, it is less costly to spread than wet manure (typically 75-95% water).
 Finished compost is odorless and the nutrients it contains are much less mobile under rainfall conditions than manure.
 In fact, compost is often used as an erosion control material to help prevent soil movement on disturbed sites.
 Properly composted material does not contain viable weed seeds, which liquid manure often does, so spreading compost does not spread thistles or other weeds.